-BMP Title 1 Objective Explanation Implementation and Responsibility Project Details and PDC 2 Ability to Implement Effectiveness Monitoring Road-7.
+BMP Title 1 Objective Explanation Implementation and Responsibility Project Details and PDC 2 Ability to Implement Effectiveness Monitoring Road-5.
+Avoid, minimize, or Temporary roads may be used in situations Same as previous BMP.
+Throughout High Moderate to High Same as previous BMP.
+Temporary mitigate adverse where access needs are short-term and the - the NEPA based on Roads effects to soil, water roads can be constructed without requiring planning literature, quality, and riparian advanced engineering design or construction process experience and resources from the practices to avoid, minimize, or mitigate 1 fact construction and use adverse effects to resources.
+Practices related PDC T-2 of temporary roads. to road location and stormwater and erosion 1 7 control should be applied to temporary roads.
+Temporary roads are to be decommissioned and the area returned to resource production after the access is no longer needed.
+Road-7.
 Avoid, minimize, or Crossings should be designed and installed to Same as previous BMP.
 Throughout High Moderate to High Same as previous BMP.
-Stream mitigate adverse provide for flow of water, bedload, and large the NEPA based on Crossings effects to soil, water woody debris, desired aquatic organism planning literature, quality, and riparian passage, and to minimize disturbance to the process experience and resources when surface and shallow groundwater resources. fact constructing, Construction, reconstruction, and PDC A-5, A- reconstructing, or maintenance of a crossing usually requires 12 maintaining heavy equipment to be in and near streams, temporary and lakes, and other aquatic habitats to install or permanent remove culverts, fords, and bridges, and their waterbody associated fills, abutments, piles, and crossings. cribbing.
+Stream mitigate adverse provide for flow of water, bedload, and large 1 the NEPA based on 1 Crossings effects to soil, water woody debris, desired aquatic organism planning literature, 8 quality, and riparian passage, and to minimize disturbance to the process experience and resources when surface and shallow groundwater resources.
+1 fact constructing, Construction, reconstruction, and PDC A-5, A- reconstructing, or maintenance of a crossing usually requires 12 maintaining heavy equipment to be in and near streams, temporary and lakes, and other aquatic habitats to install or permanent remove culverts, fords, and bridges, and their waterbody associated fills, abutments, piles, and crossings. cribbing.
 Such disturbance near the waterbody can increase the potential for accelerated erosion and sedimentation by altering flow paths and destabilizing streambanks or shorelines, removing vegetation and ground cover, and exposing or compacting the soil.
 Use of heavy equipment has a potential for contaminating the surface water from vehicle fluids or introducing aquatic nuisance species.